 The new General Data Protection Regulation (GDPR) changes the way we use your information and the process we have for you to access your information.
 This page gives you all the information you need to understand how we will use and process your data and how you can access your information.

 These notices will tell you how we will use your information

 Subject Access Requests

 Once your ID has been verified your request is complete, we will provide your information within one calendar month.
-This will be provided on an encrypted disc unless you request an alternative form.
+This will be provided via encrypted, password protected email.